 Please consider reviewing the list of Cooperative Innovative High School Programs to see if your early college qualifies for this opportunity.

-What is the Minimum Admissions Requirements (MAR) Pilot Program?
+What is the Minimum Admissions Requirements for the Rising Viking Scholars (RVS) Program?

-The MAR Pilot Program allows for ECSU to admit students who have high grade point averages and meet the MAR pilot Program specified SAT/ACT university requirement thresholds.
-The MAR Pilot Program aims to provide an opportunity to prospective in-state degree-seeking applicants.
+The Rising Viking Scholars Program allows for ECSU to admit students who have high grade point averages and meet the program specified SAT/ACT university requirement thresholds.
+The RVS Program aims to provide an opportunity to prospective in-state degree-seeking applicants.

-What does the MAR Pilot Program mean for me?
+What does the Rising Viking Scholars Program mean for me?

 If your cumulative, weighted GPA is at least 2.6 and your SAT/ACT meets the corresponding minimum threshold, the MAR Pilot Program is an alternative admissions option that may allow acceptance into ECSU.
 This pilot program admission is based on a "sliding step scale".
-The number of students accepted to the MAR Pilot Program at ECSU will be limited.
+The number of students accepted to the RVS Program at ECSU is limited.

-For more information about the MAR Pilot Program, contact the Office of Admissions.
+For more information about the RVS Program, contact the Office of Admissions.